When starting COMSOL Multiphysics, I receive this error message:

 Could not obtain license for COMSOL Multiphysics GUI.
 License error: -25 License server system does not support this version of this feature

 License file does not support this version.
-Feature: SERIAL Application version > License version: 5.5 > 5.4 License path: C:\Program Files\COMSOL\COMSOL55\Multiphysics\license\license.dat; FlexNet Licensing error:-21,126
+Feature: SERIAL Application version > License version: 5.6 > 5.5 License path: C:\Program Files\COMSOL\COMSOL56\Multiphysics\license\license.dat; FlexNet Licensing error:-21,126

-Please note that while updating the license manager, COMSOL® will not be available on your network.
-This means that users will need to save their work before transitioning to the new license manager.
+Please note that while updating the license manager, users may lose contact to it.
+To avoid this you can ask users to save their work before transitioning to the new license manager.

 Updating the COMSOL License Manager software on Windows

-- Start the LMTOOLS license tool from the Start menu>All Programs>COMSOL Multiphysics 5.5>COMSOL Launchers>LMTOOLS.
+- Start the LMTOOLS license tool from the Start menu>All Programs>COMSOL Multiphysics 5.6>COMSOL Launchers>LMTOOLS.

 - On the Service/License File tab, select the COMSOL License Manager.

 - Go to the Start/Stop/Reread page and click the Stop Server button.

 - Go to the Config Services page.
 Change the paths to